A close quasar pair in a disk-disk galaxy merger at z = 2.17

 In addition to calculating a Bayes factor, {\tt BAYMAX} estimates optimal values for parameters such as the separation ($r$) and count ratio ($f$) using {\tt python} MCMC package {\tt PyMC3}.
 We find best-fit values of $r=1\farcs54_{-0\farcs36}^{+0\farcs39}$ and log$f=-1.43_{-0.30}^{+0.30}$, at the 95\% confidence interval.
 The overestimation of $r$ as compared to the resolved separation of the two optical cores (along with the large error-bars) are likely a result of the secondary X-ray point source having, on average, only 6 counts.
 The low number of counts associated with a putative secondary X-ray point source ($\sim$6) affects the accuracy of estimations on $r$.
-However, the estimated position angle between the two X-ray point sources ($350_{-24}^{+37}$ deg.) is consistent with the two resolved cores in the \emph{HST} imaging (330 deg.).
+However, the estimated position angle between the two X-ray point sources ($350_{-24}^{+37}$ deg.; 95\% confidence range) is consistent with the two resolved cores in the \emph{HST} imaging (330 deg.).
 Deeper \emph{Chandra} observations can help better discern whether the X-ray emission is spatially consistent with the \emph{HST} imaging.

 Sampling from the posterior distributions, the code will probabilistically assign counts to different model components (which, for $M_{2}$ is the primary point source, the secondary point source, and a background component), from which a spectra can be created and analyzed.
 This allows for the individual spectral fitting of each X-ray point source in a putative AGN pair.
 Iterating this process results in a set of 100 spectral realizations for each model component.
 We fit and model each spectral realization, for each X-ray point source, using {\tt XSPEC}\cite{Arnaud1996}.
 This allows us to quantify the average values of the spectral shape and X-ray luminosity, across all spectral fits.
+With the fitted X-ray spectra, we estimate the hard X-ray (2--8\,keV) flux ratio of the two nuclei (NE/SW) to be $45^{+41}_{-33}$.